shameneh/GUI_featureBasedRegistration/README.md

 ## Change Directory

-In order to change the file directory of Template and Moving images, you can change the path in selectMovingImage and selectFixedImage function.
+In order to change the file directory of Template and Moving images, you can change the path in selectMovingImage and selectFixedImage functions.